Frequently Asked Questions

-Some scholarships and fellowships are available to Traditional Program students.
-All admitted Traditional students will automatically be considered for these awards based upon their academic and professional achievements.
+Some scholarships and fellowships are available to Full-Time Program students.
+All admitted Full-Time students will automatically be considered for these awards based upon their academic and professional achievements.
 There are no scholarships or fellowships available to part-time students.

 Is financial assistance available for MBA students?

-All UF MBA students (Traditional, Executive, Professional and Internet) who are U.S. citizens or permanent residents are eligible for Federal (Stafford) loans and private loans.
+All UF MBA students (Full-Time, Executive, Professional and Online) who are U.S. citizens or permanent residents are eligible for Federal (Stafford) loans and private loans.

 Is financial assistance available to international students?

 Most loans and fellowships are for U.S. citizens and permanent residents only.
 However, students may qualify for some loan programs with a U.S. co-signer on the loan.

 Why do the MBA for Professionals Programs cost more than the Florida resident Full-Time Programs?